 The governors will seek advice and support regarding SEND issues whenever appropriate to ensure the safety and smooth educational running of the school for all pupils, staff and parents.
-External agencies such as health and social services bodies, local authority support services and voluntary organisations with be approached, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils.
-Contact with such agencies will be made via our internal controls and by the using sendirect.org.uk as appropriate. (see further details below)
+External agencies such as health and social services bodies, local authority support services and voluntary organisations will be approached, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils.
+Contact with such agencies will be made via our internal controls.